An assortment of different faces

 “Criminal” Background

-Just because someone does not have a criminal record, does not necessarily mean they have never committed a crime.
-This just means that law enforcement has not caught them or enforced a statute against them when they possibly could have.
+Just because someone has no criminal record does not necessarily mean they have never committed a crime.
+This means law enforcement has not caught or enforced a statute against them when they possibly could have.
 People commit crimes for a range of reasons, and in many cases, crime is linked to survival in poverty and untreated mental health-related challenges.

-It is important to emphasize that not everything that is considered legal is good and not everything considered illegal is bad.
-As Martin Luther King Jr. notes in a famous quote regarding the segregation of the Black community and the withholding of civil rights in the U.S., “One has not only a legal, but a moral responsibility to obey just laws.
+It is important to emphasize that not everything considered legal is good, and not everything considered illegal is bad.
+As Martin Luther King Jr. notes in a famous quote regarding the segregation of the Black community and the withholding of civil rights in the United States (US), “One has not only a legal but a moral responsibility to obey just laws.
 Conversely, one has a moral responsibility to disobey unjust laws.”

 We must not limit a person’s identity to a specific experience with the PIC, as systemic inequities exist in police enforcement, laws, and wrongful convictions.
 Instead, we can use an abolitionist lens to support formerly incarcerated people reintroducing themselves into communities.
 We can recognize the systems of power that are at play.
-Organizations should always remember that the goal of the criminal justice system should be healing, accountability, rehabilitation, and reintegration, not shame, ostracizing, and punishment.
+The goal of the criminal justice system is healing, accountability, rehabilitation, and reintegration, not shame, ostracizing, and punishment.

 Political Beliefs

 There are a lot of different opinions on how, when, and if politics should be allowed in the workplace.
 For some, such discussions are a great way to connect with and engage in stimulating conversations unrelated to work.
-However, when colleagues have radically different political affiliations and perspectives, controversy can erupt, making the workplace uncomfortable at best and unbearable at worst.
+However, when colleagues have radically different political affiliations and perspectives, controversy can erupt, making the workplace uncomfortable and unbearable.

 Bringing politics into the workplace can lead to issues around political affiliation discrimination.
-And while there is no national law that prohibits employers from discriminating against a candidate or employee based on their political affiliation, a few states do.
+And while no national law prohibits employers from discriminating against a candidate or employee based on their political affiliation, a few states do.

-All that being said, it can be extremely difficult to eliminate all traces of politics from the workplace.
-A lot can and is assumed about an individual’s political affiliation based on their resume and personal interests.
-But is eliminating all politics really the answer?
-Just like every other element of diversity on this list, political diversity is also important for providing unique ideas, morals, and beliefs and fostering a truly diverse and inclusive workplace.
+All that being said, it can be challenging to eliminate all traces of politics from the workplace.
+A lot can and is assumed about an individual’s political affiliation based on their resume and interests.
+But is eliminating all politics the answer?
+Like every other element of diversity on this list, political diversity is important for providing unique ideas, morals, and beliefs and fostering a truly diverse and inclusive workplace.
 Creating a psychologically safer workplace can help foster spaces for discussion of political beliefs that do not lead to harm, discrimination, punishment, or retribution.

 Religious, Faith, and Spiritual Beliefs